0demongamer0/Streamelements_Alerts-TTS/README.md

   - Download the repository.
   - Extract it somewhere in your file system.
-  - Open the config.html to open Configuration Panel.
+  - Rename config.js.new to config.js
   - Double click on the .html file and copy the URL from your browser.
   - Add the URL in your OBS as a Browsersource.
 (If you can't hear TTS, turn off "Control Audio via OBS".)